 - A. All Emergencies (police, fire, medical): To report an emergency, community members should call 911.
-NMSU maintains a full public safety answering point (PSAP, or 911 Emergency Dispatch Center) that works in conjunction with others in the area to appropriately route calls and send emergency assistance. - B. Emergency Notifications and Timely Warnings: Anyone who thinks an emergency notification or timely warning is needed should immediately contact the NMSU Police Department (either 911 or (575) 646-3311). - C. All Crimes: All suspected or witnessed crimes on the Las Cruces campus should be reported to the NMSU Police Department (Emergencies 911; Non-emergencies 646-3311)

-- D. Domestic Violence, Dating Violence, Sexual Assault, and Stalking: Even if a victim chooses not to report this type of crime to the NMSU Police Department or local law enforcement agency with jurisdiction, these crimes must be reported by campus security authorities and responsible employees to the university's Title IX Coordinator, pursuant to ARP 3.25 or be reported in accordance with 16.78. - E. Misuse of university resources: Crimes involving misuse of university resources should be reported to the NMSU Police Department.
-Suspected financial misconduct or misuse of university resources may also be reported for internal administrative investigation and corrective action to Audit Services (audit@nmsu.edu), to Human Resource Services if involves employee misconduct (elr@nmsu.edu) or through an the university's online reporting system, EthicsPoint (https://secure.ethicspoint.com/domain/en/default_reporter.asp).
-Administrators must report to the NMSU Police Department or local law enforcement agency when facts indicate possible criminal activity.
+NMSU maintains a full public safety answering point (PSAP, or 911 Emergency Dispatch Center) that works in conjunction with others in the area to appropriately route calls and send emergency assistance. - B. Emergency Notifications and Timely Warnings: Anyone who thinks an emergency notification or timely warning is needed should immediately contact the NMSU Police Department (either 911 or (575) 646-3311). - C. All Crimes: All suspected or witnessed crimes on the Las Cruces campus should be reported to the NMSU Police Department (Emergencies 911; Non-emergencies 646-3311) - D. Domestic Violence, Dating Violence, Sexual Assault, and Stalking: Even if a victim chooses not to report this type of crime to the NMSU Police Department or local law enforcement agency with jurisdiction, these crimes must be reported by campus security authorities and responsible employees to the university's Title IX Coordinator, pursuant to ARP 3.25 or be reported in accordance with 16.78. - E. Misuse of university resources: Crimes involving misuse of university resources may be reported to the NMSU Police Department or local law enforcement agency with jurisdiction.
+Suspected financial misconduct or misuse of university resources may also be reported for internal administrative investigation and corrective action to Audit Services (audit@nmsu.edu), to Human Resource Services if involves employee misconduct (elr@nmsu.edu) or through an the university's online reporting system, EthicsPoint: https://secure.ethicspoint.com/domain/en/default_reporter.asp).
+Administrators will report to the NMSU Police Department or local law enforcement agency when facts indicate the possibility of criminal activity.

-Campus Security Authorities (CSAs)
+Campus Security Authorities (CSAs) NMSU Rule 16.12 Part 7